ondat/charts/charts/storageos-operator/README.md

 core and 2GB of free memory.
 There are minimal external dependencies, and no custom kernel modules.

-After StorageOS is installed, please register for a free Developer license to enable 5TiB of capacity and HA with synchronous replication by following the instructions [here](https://docs.storageos.com/docs/operations/licensing).
-For additional capacity, features and support plans contact sales@storageos.com.
+After StorageOS is installed, please register for a free personal license to enable 1TiB of capacity and HA with synchronous replication by following the instructions [here](https://docs.storageos.com/docs/operations/licensing).
+For additional capacity, features and support plans contact sales@ondat.io.

 ## Highlighted Features